d4n3sh/thedaneshproject/content/posts/2008-01-21-deluge-bittorrent-client-0581-released.md

 > Catch various exceptions from possibly corrupted persistent.state
 > Use pieces wanted instead of total pieces to draw adv progress bar
-> Properly catch &#8216;address already in use&#8217; error when trying to use a port that is in use
+> Properly catch &#8216;address already in use' error when trying to use a port that is in use
 > Attempt to fix issue where all the columns start very small
 > Change how we handle fastresume &#8211; should prevent rechecking
 > New theme for windows